Pop Culture Madness!

 Motown Records dropped Bruno Mars in 2003.
 He was signed by Atlantic Records in 2009

-Natalie Maines, lead singer for the Dixie Chicks, told a London crowd that "we're ashamed that the President of the United States is From Texas."
+Natalie Maines, lead singer for the Dixie Chicks, told a London crowd, “We’re ashamed that the President of the United States is From Texas.”

-Michael Jackson was alleged to have engaged in sexual activities with a teenage boy (again).
+Michael Jackson allegedly engaged in sexual activities with a teenage boy (again).

 Madonna Kissed Britney Spears at the VMAs